 • Keep windows and doors closed to reduce sound travelling.

 • When playing music, be mindful of bass levels – it really carries.
+If playing music, take a step outside to see if you can hear it and if you need to turn the volume or bass down.

 • Keep the noise down if you walk home with friends late in the evening.
 General chatter can wake people who are sleeping and they may have an early start!